robuno/robuno.github.io/_pages/about.md

   - /about.html
 ---

 I just graduated from Department of Computer Engineering, Kadir Has University!
-I am highly interested in machine learning & deep learning, specifically NLP and Private ML Systems.
+I am highly interested in machine learning & deep learning, specifically NLP and private ML Systems.
 Currently, I am working as a researcher at [Cryptography, Security, and Privacy Research Group](https://crypto.ku.edu.tr/) on Privacy-Preserving Machine Learning (PPML).

 Apart from my work on artificial intelligence, I also develop projects on web technologies.
 I was intern at [ASELSAN](https://www.aselsan.com/en).
 You can check my [CV](https://robuno.github.io/files/Resume_Unat_Jan07.pdf) to view more detailed working & research experince.
 Feel free to contact me via mail or any social media channel!